3 Reasons Your Restaurant Needs Digital Marketing

 Right now, 3 billion people around the world are using the Internet.
 That’s 42 percent of the population.
 As of 2014, they’re doing 5 billion searches a day for products and services—including your restaurant.

 If your marketing plan doesn’t include the web, you are missing out on new customers and new revenue.
-What’s worse, you are unable to have any influence on your reputation, because you can’t can’t “own” the content written about you on other websites like you can your own site.
+What’s worse, you are unable to have any influence on your reputation, because you can’t “own” the content written about you on other websites like you can your own site.

 Traditional marketing is expensive.
 An ad in the newspaper can cost a few hundred dollars, and a menu or coupon sent through the mail can cost thousands.
-Internet marketing costs far less per lead than other methods, even if you utilize channels like pay-per-click (PPC) advertising.
+Digital marketing costs far less per lead than other methods, even if you utilize channels like pay-per-click (PPC) advertising.

-With Internet marketing, customers can communicate as well.
+With digital marketing, customers can communicate as well.
 There are ample opportunities to respond to your marketing messages.
 Potential customers may talk to or about you on social media, send emails with questions or complaints, or respond to the content on your site in the form of a comment.
 The feedback may not always be positive, but it’s worth hearing, especially if you want to make your restaurant better.

 Now that you know why Internet marketing is so important, what can you do to market your restaurant online?
 Keep reading to find out what you can do to boost your marketing efforts.